dweprinz/dweprinz/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>
 <p align="center">
   <samp> A highly resourceful software engineer specialized in Artificial Intelligence with one year of software engineering and team lead experience, possessing advanced knowledge of across the field of Artificial Intelligence.

-    A highly resourceful computer programmer and well-rounded IT professional with over five years of computing experience, possessing expert knowledge of the software development lifecycle and a solid understanding of technologies required for the development and deployment of highly available and scalable applications, including their networks and infrastructure.
   </samp>
   <br> <br>
   <img src="https://komarev.com/ghpvc/?username=dweprinz" alt="https://github.com/dweprinz" />